Murder by Numbers is a 2002 mystery/thriller film directed by Barbet Schroeder, starring Sandra Bullock, Ben Chaplin, Michael Pitt, and Ryan Gosling.

 - Outlaw Couple: Face it, this film is built on Ho Yay.

-- That One Case: Haunts Cassie's career and clouds her judgement, since her current suspect reminds her of the perp.
+- That One Case: It haunts Cassie's career and clouds her judgement, since her current suspect reminds her of the perp.
 That case being her own attempted murder at the hands of an abusive husband.